ahmedharby13/Fawry-Challenge./README.md

 # Fawry E-commerce System

-This is my implementation for the **Fawry Quantum Full Stack Internship Challenge #3**.

 ## 📦 Project Overview

 This Java-based application simulates a basic e-commerce system with the following features: